Supporting full-time ministries

 Prayer and the Word

 Do we want to see God's church grow today?
 Then we should follow the principle taught in Act 6.
-Ministers of the Word should avoid all sidetracks and concentrate on what they are gifted to do.
+Ministers of the Word of God should avoid all sidetracks and concentrate on what they are gifted to do.
 Paul wrote to Timothy:

 Until I come, devote yourself to the public reading of Scripture, to preaching and to teaching.
 Do not neglect your gift, which was given you through prophecy when the body of elders laid their hands on you.